-Our continuing relationship with collaborator Steve Isom (Light Design) thrives, and our relationships with collaborators has us inspired.
+Our continuing relationships M7 Productions in Poland, and with collaborator Steve Isom (Light Design) thrive, and our relationships with collaborators has us inspired.
 Other new collaborative partnerships with Omni Media, and visual artist Lukas Trzcinski are emerging and we are developing projects specifically as opportunities to work with these artists.

 A lot to look forward to!